FabianoEger/tago-documentation/concepts.rst

 ******

 *Device* is the link between your external things and the data in your account.
 You need to create a device in order to allow anything to send or receive data from your buckets.
-The communication between the external devices and Tago is done through HTTP methods using the JSON format (HTPPS in fact).
+The communication between the external devices and Tago is done through HTTP methods using the JSON format (HTTP in fact).
 Detailed information about how to interface with the devices can be found in the :ref:`API <ref_api_api>` documentation.

 Adding Devices